Jaymon/pout/README.md

 ### pout.x([exit_code]) -- like sys.exit(exit_code)

-This just prints out where it was called from, so you can remember you exited the code while debugging
+This just prints out where it was called from, so you can remember where you exited the code while debugging

 example: